byui-formula-hybrid/Core/README.md

 The setup script will:
 - ✅ Detect your operating system (macOS, Linux, Windows)
 - ✅ Check for required dependencies (CMake, Python, C++ compiler)
+- ✅ Install pinned versions for consistency across development environments
 - ✅ Offer to install missing dependencies automatically
 - ✅ Set up Python virtual environment with Conan
 - ✅ Run a test build to verify everything works

 ### Manual Setup

-If you prefer manual setup or the automated script doesn't work for your system, see the detailed instructions below.
+If you prefer manual setup or the automated script doesn't work for your system, see the detailed instructions below. **Important:** Please follow the version requirements exactly to ensure consistency with other developers.

 > **Note:** All build scripts (`./.scripts/build.sh` and `./.scripts/test.sh`) now automatically check for required dependencies and will guide you to install them if missing.